Enroll a Windows 10 device automatically using Group Policy

 - Enterprise has MDM service already configured (with Intune or a third-party service provider)

 - Enterprise AD must be integrated with Azure AD.

 - Ensure that PCs belong to same computer group.

-If you do not see the policy, it may be because you don’t have the ADMX installed for Windows 10, version 1803, version 1809, or version 1903.
-To fix the issue, follow these steps (Note: the latest MDM.admx is backwards compatible):
+If you do not see the policy, it may be because you don't have the ADMX for Windows 10, version 1803, version 1809, or version 1903 installed.
+To fix the issue, use the following procedures.
+Note that the latest MDM.admx is backwards compatible.

-- Copy PolicyDefinitions folder to C:\Windows\SYSVOL\domain\Policies.
-(If this folder does not exist, then be aware that you will be switching to a central policy store for your entire domain).
+If this folder does not exist, then be aware that you will be switching to a central policy store for your entire domain.

 Troubleshoot auto-enrollment of devices

 Investigate the log file if you have issues even after performing all the mandatory verification steps.
 The first log file to investigate is the event log on the target Windows 10 device.

 To collect Event Viewer logs: